 There are lots of parks and gardens, and the vegetation was amazing – despite the fact we’ve been there in October.

 It generally looks like Frigiliana, with the big difference that in Nerja, there are more blocks of flats than houses.
 As so, the maze of streets and the feeling like living in the past disappears—still a stunning location, with the white homes and the abundance of flowers.

 The Balcón de Europa is a great place to visit.
 It gives overwhelming views over the sea, you will find it in the center of the old town.
 The famous Nerja caves are also a tourist attraction in the area – where you can view the remains of one of the ancient locals of Nerja.

 Here are some pictures in the city:

-Ronda was the last city we’ve visited in this trip to Spain, better said – to Andalusia.
-The rest of time (about two days) we enjoyed the city life in Malaga.
+Ronda was the last city we’ve visited on this trip to Spain, better said – to Andalusia.
+The rest of the time (about two days) we enjoyed the city life in Malaga.
 I have this thing … when I go to visit a country, I love to take my time in the end to just relax, eat good and taste (for many times – just to be sure) the local beer 🙂

-You can attend the ‘Corrida Goyesca’ which is a unique and historical bullfight that happens once a year in the Plaza de toros de Ronda.
+You can attend the ‘Corrida Goyesca, ‘ which is a unique and historical bullfight that happens once a year in the Plaza de Toros de Ronda.
 This is the oldest bullfighting ring in Spain.
 The partially intact Arab baths can be found below the city and dated back to the 1300 – 1400

 In the end…